v8p1197/StatisticalDataAnalysis2020/README.md

 ## Usage

+### Python

+To use the [ColabSDA2020.ipynb](https://github.com/v8p1197/StatisticalDataAnalysis2020/blob/master/Python/ColabSDA2020.ipynb) Python colab notebook, download it and save a copy in your drive

+### R

 * To correctly use the script, run [packages.R](https://github.com/v8p1197/StatisticalDataAnalysis2020/blob/master/R/packages.R) and [models.R](https://github.com/v8p1197/StatisticalDataAnalysis2020/blob/master/R/models.R) first
 * [preprocessing.R](https://github.com/v8p1197/StatisticalDataAnalysis2020/blob/master/R/preprocessing.R) will merge the datasets into [preprocessed_complete.csv](https://github.com/v8p1197/StatisticalDataAnalysis2020/blob/master/R/Data/preprocessed_complete.csv)
   - There is no need to run it, you can just import the final dataset